Business Line of Credit vs. Business Loan: Which Is Right for You?

 Business lines of credit come in two main types, each with distinct approval processes and risk profiles:

 Lenders often evaluate your credit score, cash flow, and business performance to determine eligibility.
+Providers can include banks, credit unions, and other financial institutions.

 Best Uses for a Business Line of Credit